-Board members and administrative personnel, as reflected on Exhibit 15, were invited to discuss the results of this report at an exit conference.
-The individuals in attendance were: Dr. Gale Satchel, Superintendent; and Terry Wilhite, Chief School Financial Officer.
-Representing the Department of Examiners of Public Accounts were: Denise H. Olive, Audit Manager; and Briana Hannah and Thomas Strawn, Examiners.
+Board members and administrative personnel, as reflected on Exhibit 14, were invited to discuss the results of this report at an exit conference.
+Individuals in attendance were: Chris Hand, Superintendent; Terry Wilhite, Chief School Financial Officer; and Board Member Jackie Witt.
+Also in attendance were representatives from the Department of Examiners of Public Accounts: Denise H. Olive, Audit Manager; Briana Hannah, Examiner; and Bryanna Parsons, Examiner.